cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 ## Building benchmark charms
 We started by adding benchmarking to the Cassandra charm.
 This sounded ideal; the charm comes packaged with a benchmark.
 We quickly realized, however, that running `cassandra-stress` on the nodes created a significant resource contention.

-We created a new charm to run `cassandra-stress` on its own instance, allowing us to wail on the Cassandra cluster without skewing the results.
+We created a new [cassandra-stress](https://jujucharms.com/u/marcoceppi/cassandra-stress/trusty/1) charm to run `cassandra-stress` from its own instance, allowing us to wail on the Cassandra cluster without skewing the results.

 ## Scaling the benchmark
 As we scaled from three to six nodes in the Cassandra cluster, we unexpectedly saw a slight decrease in performance.
 We are likely hitting a ceiling with regard to how many ops/sec we can achieve with a single `cassandra-stress` instance.